shivendratiwari7566/vizsense/README.md

 ## Installation

 Use the bellow bash scrip to install **VizSense** Tool.
-Please create a file *vizsense-setup.sh* ,And provide excution permeation using bellow command -:
+Please create a file *vizsense-setup.sh* ,And provide excution permission using bellow command -:
 *sudo chmod -R +x vizsense-setup.sh*
  Then run -:  *sh vizsense-setup.sh*